zm1990s/dify-docs/en/community/docs-contribution.md

 # Contributing to Dify Documentation

 Dify documentation is an [open-source project](https://github.com/langgenius/dify-docs), and we welcome contributions.
 Whether you've spotted an issue while reading the docs or you're keen to contribute your own content, we encourage you to submit an issue or initiate a pull request on GitHub.
-We'll address your input promptly.
+We'll address your PR promptly.

 ## How to Contribute